clstmbrly/Practice-Testing-Area/1_ssh.md

 collection: userconfig
 ---

-Using a PIV card is a highly secure way to authenticate for Secure Shell (SSH) to a UNIX-like server on your network.
-Your PIV offers strong security features (e.g., tamper-resistance, protected private keys, encryption, biometrics, etc.) that /make exploitation difficult for an attacker/very difficult to exploit.
-Software authentication methods (e.g., username and password) are more vulnerable to attack.  that software authentication methods don't offer and so are more easily exploited.
+Using your PIV card is the most secure way to authenticate for Secure Shell (SSH) to a UNIX-like server on your network.
+Your PIV chip offers strong security features (e.g., tamper-resistance, protected private keys, encryption, biometrics, etc.) that are difficult to exploit.
+Software methods of authentication (e.g., username and password login) are more vulnerable and often targeted by attackers.

-A PIV card is the most secure way to authenticate for ...SSH
+A PIV card is the most secure way to authenticate for ...SSH... protect your digital identity

 {% include alert-info.html heading = "Your PIV contains an authentication key pair and public certificate.
 Using a PIV key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access." %}